Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Application: Predictability of Economic Activity

-Table 5 presents the p-values associated with testing the global null of no out of sample predictability.
-We note strong rejections of the null across all alternative implementations.
-US monthly economic activity is clearly predictable using past macroeconomic and financial information.
-More importantly our key-player estimator based on either of the four formulations of our test statistic identifies the same series given by the {\sf ISM: New Orders Index} (coded as NAPMNOI and numbered as {\sf 61} in Fred-MD).
-This is a monthly index published by the Institute for Supply Management as part of its {\it Manufacturing report on business} and informing about the number of surveyed businesses reporting increased customer orders relative to the previous month.
+Table 4 presents the p-values associated with testing the global null of no predictability.
+We note strong rejections of the null across all implementations.
+US economic activity is clearly predictable using past macroeconomic information.
+More importantly our key-player estimator based on either of the four formulations of our test statistic identifies the same series given by the {\sf ISM: New Orders Index} (coded as NAPMNOI and numbered as {\sf 61} in FRED-MD).
+This is a monthly index published by the Institute for Supply Management and informing about the number of surveyed businesses reporting increased customer orders relative to the previous month.
 It is interesting that our key-player estimator has pointed to this predictor as NAPMNOI is the first forward looking indicator made public early each month.
 This variable has been found to be an important predictor of US recessions in Liu and Moench (2016) but perhaps more interestingly here, NAPMNOI can also be seen to be the most important predictor detected through the Bayesian methods developed in GLP2021.
 In their Figure 6 (GLP2021, p.
-2425) for instance, this variable (No. 61) can be seen to be amongst the ones having the highest probabilities of inclusion.
-The picture is even clearer in Fava and Lopes (2020, FL2020 hereafter) who have reconsidered GLP2021's study by evaluating its sensitivity to the chosen priors.
-Figure 7 in FL2020 clearly points to the $61^{th}$ predictor in Fred-MD as the one having a 100\% probability of of inclusion as a predictor of the US growth rate in industrial production.
+2425) this variable can be seen to be amongst the ones having the highest probabilities of inclusion.
+The picture is even clearer in Fava and Lopes (2020, FL2020) who have reconsidered GLP2021's study by evaluating its sensitivity to the chosen priors.
+Figure 7 in FL2020 clearly points to the $61^{th}$ predictor as the one having a 100\% probability of of inclusion as a predictor of the US growth rate in industrial production.
+Although going beyond the detection of a key-player is outside the scope of this paper it is nevertheless interesting to evaluate leading predictors beyond the argmax of ${\cal D}_{n}^{d}(\mu_{0})$.
+Table 5 isolates the top 6 predictors leading to the highest magnitudes of ${\cal D}_{n}^{d}(\mu_{0})$.
+We note a cluster of interest rate related predictors and a labour market indicator.
+It is again interesting to point out that predictors 92 and 39 also appear amongst the predictors with the highest probabilities of being included in both GLP2021 and FL2020.
+The heatmap presented in Figure 6 of GLP2021 (p.
+2425) does also show a clustering of active predictors with IDs in the 90s range as in our Table 5.
+Lastly, it is also important to point out that the outcomes presented in Tables 4-5 remained unaffected when we have also augmented the pool of predictors to include the lagged growth rate in industrial production.
+This is in line with the fact that the growth rate in industrial production is only very weakly serially correlated.